 - Examine your major sources of leads.
 This can give you an idea where your persona spends time.

 - Hire a market research firm to find out for you.

 - Read articles and studies about buyer behavior within your industry.

 Your goal at this stage is to learn what information your persona needs and is actively searching for rather than trying to guess.
 Then, you can create a product (a piece of premium content) that satisfies this demand.

 This benefits your business because you can generate qualified leads easily as visitors come to your site with common challenges and needs.
 Your premium content should provide them with information they need to help make a decision.

 The secondary benefit to your business happens when your lead is more educated and an easier sell because they've already established trust with your brand through interacting with your premium content.
 By being there as an expert, you’ve demonstrated your capability to help them without even talking to them.

-Step 4: Audit your competition
+Step 4: Examine your competition

 Once you’ve identified a topic that interests your persona, do some research to determine what’s already been said about it and how you can say it better or differently.